Shattering $k$-sets with Permutations: Partially shattering every k -tuple

-The only triples that do not have $4$ orders covered by permutations in $\mathcal{S'}$ are those that have two elements that agree in the first $k$ coordinates of their unique code and the final element only agrees in the first $r$ coordinates where $r < k$.
+The only triples that do not have $4$ orders covered by permutations in $\mathcal{S}^n$ are those that have two elements that agree in the first $k$ coordinates of their unique code and the final element only agrees in the first $r$ coordinates where $r < k$.
 This is equivalent to triples $\{x,y,z\}$ with $d(x,y)=k$ and $d(x,z)=d(y,z)=r$, we will call such triples `bad'.
 Note that for a `bad' triple $\{x,y,z\}$ where $x<y<z$ we must have either $d(x,y)=k$ and $d(x,z)=d(y,z)<k$ or $d(y,z)=k$ and $d(x,y)=d(x,z)<k$.
 It cannot be that $d(x,z)=k$ and $d(x,y)=d(y,z)=r<k$ because $x<y<z$ means that $x_r<y_r<z_r$ but $d(x,z)=k$ implies $x_r=z_r$.

-We can assume without loss of generality that $\mathcal{S}$ contains the monotone increasing order, therefore we can assume $\mathcal{S'}$ contains it.
+We can assume without loss of generality that $\mathcal{S}$ contains the monotone increasing order, therefore we can assume $\mathcal{S}^n$ contains it.
 We now construct the other collection of permutations to cover orders on these `bad' triples.

-\begin{type}\phantomsection \begin{adjustwidth}{0.5cm}{} By Lemma \ref{useful lem 2} we are able to find $\lceil \log n + C\log\log n \rceil$ partitions of $[n]$ into two sets $I$ and $D$ that satisfy the conditions in \ref{useful lem 2}.
-In this section we will view $[n]$ as the set of all block levels, and therefore $I$ and $D$ as partitions of block levels.
-We now construct one permutation for each of these partitions in the following way.
+\begin{ex}\phantomsection \begin{adjustwidth}{0.5cm}{} By Lemma \ref{useful lem 2} we are able to find $\lceil \log n + \left(\frac{1}{2} + o(1)\right)\log\log n \rceil$ partitions of $[n]$ into two sets $I$ and $D$ that satisfy the conditions in \ref{useful lem 2}.
+In this section we will view $[n]$ as the set of coordinates for the unique codes, and therefore $I$ and $D$ as partitions of the coordinates.
+For each partition we will define one permutation in $S_{n^n}$.

-Let $(I,D)$ be any of our partitions and start at level $1$.
-If $1 \in I$ then we order the level $1$ blocks in increasing order, namely all elements in $B_1(i)$ appear before elements in $B_1(j)$ whenever $i<j$, otherwise order in decreasing order.
-The order of elements within $B_1(i)$ will be determined in the later stages.
-Next look at level $2$, if $2 \in I$ order the level $2$ blocks increasing, otherwise order them decreasing.
-Continue in this way until all levels have been ordered.
-Formally, consider $x,y \in [n^n]$ and let $d(x,y)=i$, we have that $x$ precedes $y$ if
+Let $(I,D)$ be any of our partitions and start by considering the first coordinate.
+If $1 \in I$ then we order the elements increasing by coordinate $1$, namely $x$ will precede $y$ if $x_1 < y_1$.
+If $1 \in D$ then order elements with decreasing coordinates, meaning $x$ will precede $y$ if $x_1 > y_1$.
+Next look at the second coordinate, if $2 \in I$ order such that $x$ precedes $y$ if $x_2 < y_2$, otherwise order so $x$ precedes $y$ if $x_2 > y_2$.
+Continue in this manner until the elements have been ordered with respect to each of their coordinates.